tylerl/tinyaf/README.md

 is highly optimized for code size.
 Each potential feature is balanced against the space required to code that feature.
-But the design is also intended to capture all the most important framework expectations, so that you don't miss the features you're missing from more comprehensive frameworks, like Flask, Django, or Bottle.
+But the design is also intended to capture all the most important framework expectations, so that you don't really miss the features you're missing from more comprehensive frameworks, like Flask, Django, or Bottle.

 The intended result is that TinyAF is precisely as minimal an app framework as reasonably tolerable.
 If Django is a dump truck, Flask a motorcycle, and Bottle